brycewray/eleventy_solo/src/posts/2021/04/speaking-up-for-sass.md

 There's little doubt that the lead dog in the CSS mindshare race right now is the utility-first Tailwind CSS framework.
 It would be reasonable to wonder if there's even a future for something like Sass in a dev world seemingly dominated by Tailwind.

 As a current user of both Sass and Tailwind, I absolutely believe that Sass not only will survive the Tailwind era in particular and the utility-CSS-is-king movement in general, but likely will be around far longer.
 At least, I surely hope so.

-Here's my reasoning, and I grant you upfront that it's opinionated:
+Here's my reasoning, and I grant you upfront that it's opinionated.

 ### Scalability concerns